huggingface/blog/tool_calling.md

 - user: kkondratenko
   guest: true
 ---
-# Tool Calling in Hugging Face is here !
+# Tool Calling in Hugging Face is here!

 ## Introduction

-A few weeks ago, we introduced to you the brand new [Messages API](https://huggingface.co/blog/tgi-messages-api) that provided OpenAI compatibility with Text Generation Inference (TGI) and Inference Endpoints.
+A few weeks ago, we introduced the new [Messages API](https://huggingface.co/blog/tgi-messages-api) that provided OpenAI compatibility with Text Generation Inference (TGI) and Inference Endpoints.

-We wrote at the time that “*The Messages API does not currently support function calling” this is a limitation that has now been lifted !*
+At the time, the Messages API did not support function calling.
+This is a limitation that has now been lifted !

 Starting with version **1.4.5,** TGI offers an API compatible with the OpenAI Chat Completion API with the addition of the `tools` and the `tools_choice` keys.
-This change as been propagated in the**`huggingface_hub`** version **0.23.0**, meaning any Hugging Face endpoint can now call some tools if using a newer version
+This change has been propagated in the **`huggingface_hub`** version **0.23.0**, meaning any Hugging Face endpoint can now call some tools if using a newer version

-This new feature is available in Inference Endpoints (dedicated and serverless). and we’ll showcase how you can start building your open-source agents right away.
+This new feature is available in Inference Endpoints (dedicated and serverless).
+We’ll now showcase how you can start building your open-source agents right away.

 To get you started quickly, we’ve included detailed code examples of how to:

 - Create an Inference Endpoint
 - Call tools with the InferenClient
 - Use OpenAI’s SDK
-- Integration with LangChain and LlamaIndex
+- Leverage LangChain and LlamaIndex integrations

 ## **Create an Inference Endpoint using `huggingface_hub`**

 [Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index) offers a secure, production solution to easily deploy any Transformers model from the Hub on dedicated infrastructure managed by Hugging Face.

-To showcase this newfound power of TGI, we will deploy a 8B instruct tuned model :
+To showcase this newfound power of TGI, we will deploy an 8B instruct tuned model:

 [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct)

-We can deploy the model in just [a few clicks from the UI](https://ui.endpoints.huggingface.co/new?vendor=aws&repository=NousResearch%2FNous-Hermes-2-Mixtral-8x7B-DPO&tgi_max_total_tokens=32000&tgi=true&tgi_max_input_length=1024&task=text-generation&instance_size=2xlarge&tgi_max_batch_prefill_tokens=2048&tgi_max_batch_total_tokens=1024000&no_suggested_compute=true&accelerator=gpu&region=us-east-1), or take advantage of the `huggingface_hub` Python library to programmatically create and manage Inference Endpoints.
+We can deploy the model in just [a few clicks from the UI](https://ui.endpoints.huggingface.co/new?vendor=aws&repository=NousResearch%2FNous-Hermes-2-Mixtral-8x7B-DPO&tgi_max_total_tokens=32000&tgi=true&tgi_max_input_length=1024&task=text-generation&instance_size=2xlarge&tgi_max_batch_prefill_tokens=2048&tgi_max_batch_total_tokens=1024000&no_suggested_compute=true&accelerator=gpu&region=us-east-1) or take advantage of the `huggingface_hub` Python library to programmatically create and manage Inference Endpoints.
 We demonstrate the use of the Hub library below.

 First, we need to specify the endpoint name and model repository, along with the task of text-generation.
 A protected Inference Endpoint means a valid HF token is required to access the deployed API.
 We also need to configure the hardware requirements like vendor, region, accelerator, instance type, and size.
 You can check out the list of available resource options [here](https://api.endpoints.huggingface.cloud/#get-/v2/provider) and view recommended configurations for select models in our catalog [here](https://ui.endpoints.huggingface.co/catalog).